 You take four papers, including two Computer Science papers and at least one Mathematics paper.

 The Computer Science papers cover topics including foundations of computer science (taught in ML), Java and object-oriented programming, operating systems, discrete mathematics, algorithms, and digital electronics.
 The algorithms, ML, Java and digital electronics topics involve laboratory work

-Most students choose to take the Part IA Mathematics paper from Natural Sciences and either a psychology paper from Psychological and Behavioural Sciences or a further Natural Sciences paper from the following:
+Most students choose to take the Part IA Mathematics paper from Natural Sciences and either a social psychology paper from Psychological and Behavioural Sciences or a further Natural Sciences paper from the following:

 - Evolution and Behaviour